maksymovchynnikov/Metastable-dynamics/README.md

 ## Structure of the code

-The code consists of a few notebooks:
+The code consists of a few main notebooks:

 * <dt><code>main.nb</code></dt>
 * <dt><code>plot-numbers.nb</code></dt>
 * <dt><code>plot-distributions.nb</code></dt>

+as well a secondary notebooks defining details of the metastable particles dynamics and various routines.
+Additional details are provided in the Appendix of [2411.00931](https://arxiv.org/abs/2411.00931).

+The first notebook defines all the machinery needed to calculate the dynamics of the metastable particles in the form of the probabilities to decay, annihilate, and scatter off nucleons.
+It also exports the data in the format suitable for the unintegrated neutrino Boltzmann equation solver described in the same papers.

 ## How to launch

 Just launch the initialization cells in the main notebook <code>main.nb</code>.
-Additional details are provided in the Appendix of [2411.00931](https://arxiv.org/abs/2411.00931).

 For the given implemented model, after launching the initialization cells, launch manually the content of the chapter "Launching for mass and lifetime grids".